-PCAP covers three domains - reading, mathematics, and science.
-Although each assessment includes questions on all three domains, the focus shifts as shown in the table below.
-The repetition of the assessments at regular intervals yields timely data that can be compared across jurisdictions and over time.
-For the fourth assessment in 2016, the focus will again be on reading, with mathematics and science as the minor domains.
+Each PCAP assessment includes questions on all three domains, although the focus shifts, as shown in Table 1.1.
+The repetition of the assessments at regular intervals yields timely data that can be compared across provinces and territories, and over time.
+For the fifth assessment, in 2019, the focus was on mathematics, as it had been in the second assessment, in 2010, with reading and science as the minor domains.